God is an Astronaut

 Huddy Marr, the proprietor of Bluff City Pawn in Memphis, is good at what he does: He knows jewelry, he knows guns, and he knows guitars.
 But the neighborhood is changing.
 A blood bank is set to open across the street from the retail space he leases from his brother, Joe, and Huddy wants to move to a less seedy part of town.
 A pawn shop should stay right on the edge of seedy.

 When a longtime client dies, his widow calls Huddy to come appraise his considerable gun collections.
 If he can buy up the guns, Huddy knows he can make a killing, possibly change his fortunes for good.
-But he needs cash up front, and for that, he needs Joe.
-Soon the restless youngest, Harlan, is also involved—they could use the manpower to move the haul—and slowly the brothers’ old family dynamics reassert themselves.
+But he needs cash up front, and for that, he needs brother Joe.
+Soon the youngest sibling, restless Harlan, gets involved—they could use the manpower to move the haul, after all—and slowly the brothers’ original family dynamics reassert themselves.
 Needless to say, a change of fortune can’t come easy.

 This is Stephen Schottenfeld’s first novel.
 He is a graduate of U-M and the Iowa Writers’ Workshop; he teaches English at the University of Rochester.